leocesar3dofficial/Note-taking/Tecnologia da Informação/Tools/Linux Terminal.md

 - `sudo apt install -f` (fix broken software dependencies)
 - **Locate Installation Directory:** `which <app name>`

+### Appimage files

+- Format for distributing portable software on Linux.
+- From the terminal: `chmod +x /path/to/your/appimage`
+- From the file manager: right click > Properties > Permissions > Execute > Allow executing file as program.

 ### Tools

 - **Nemo file manager (Not recommended, Nautilus is better):**